-Reverse transfer is an agreement between Western Michigan University and area community colleges that allows students to receive an associate degree by combining credits completed at WMU with credits earned at the community college.
+Reverse transfer is an agreement between Western Michigan University and community colleges that allows students to receive an associate degree by combining credits completed at WMU with credits earned at the community college.

 What are the benefits?